 > Efficient workflows

-The benefits of content localization
+The benefits of content localisation

 Creating targeted marketing content in a single language can be challenging.
-Try translating and localizing that content into five additional languages, and the challenges go up exponentially.
+Try translating and localising that content into five additional languages, and the challenges go up exponentially.
 In the modern world of advertising, more and more brands are turning towards Creative Automation in order to manage the high volume of content.

 1. Scaling marketing campaigns

 When we look beyond borders at an international and multicultural audience, the numbers suddenly get a lot bigger.
-This is why the process of localization is specifically designed to reach a wider, more global audience.
+This is why the process of localisation is specifically designed to reach a wider, more global audience.

 But creating meaningful content on a significantly larger scale has its challenges.
 With an increased scale and growing pool of customers, the opportunity for making mistakes also begins to grow.
-For you to create engaging campaigns through localization, your focus has to be on creative production.
+For you to create engaging campaigns through localisation, your focus has to be on creative production.

 To avoid getting lost in your multiple creative campaigns and your growing audience, the ultimate shift from manual to automated production needs to be made.
 While you are focusing on creative content creation, Creative Automation can make their distribution to a wider, global audience easier and more effective.